 Jackson holds a Bachelor of Arts in Broadcast Journalism from Hampton University, received a post-graduate degree in Media Sales from Howard Univerisity, and a Juris Doctorate in Law from Southern University Law Center.

-Oluwatoyin Ayanfodun, affectionately known by Toyin founded Tomorrow’s Leaders NYC in December of 2011.
-Toyin was born and raised in Brooklyn and spent several years working with inner-city youth in non-profits and education setting.
+Oluwatoyin Ayanfodun, affectionately known by Toyin, founded Tomorrow’s Leaders NYC in December of 2011.
+Toyin was born and raised in Brooklyn and spent several years working with inner-city youth in nonprofits and education settings.

 Toyin holds a Bachelor of Science in Elementary Education with a minor in Entrepreneurship from Temple University and a certification in Nonprofit Management from Medgar Evers College.

 In June 2015, Toyin was named an Echoing Green fellow.
 For his work with TLNYC, he has been featured in various media publications, including but not limited to Forbes, Huffington Post, NBC Blk, ABC7NY, and Brooklyn 12 News.
 Toyin was also invited to the White House for the launch of the My Brother’s Keeper Initiative under the Obama administration.
 Since 2012, Toyin has fundraised $1.5 million for TLNYC and has been recognized as one of the world’s brightest social innovators who seek to foster change and equal opportunity for the underserved over-age student school population.